jeju5/management/cs/aws/aws_developer.md

   * Hot partition
     * When data access is imbalanced, a 'hot' partition can receive such a higher volume of read and write traffic compared to other partitions.

+* If you want to delete entire records within the table, just 'DeleteTable' and recreate it.

 # AWS Elasticache
 * Elisticache